gbormann/bormannqds/README.md

 Bormann QD Services public repo

 A public library of common functionality related to Post Trade Analysis and market data monitoring.
-It was extracted from two Java Swing tools, one open source (WhatJustHappened), one proprietary (MDMonitor).
+It was extracted from two Java Swing tools, WhatJustHappened and MDMonitor.